AdamTuraj/Hackboard/README.md

 - Barrel jack supporting up to 32V at 54W
 - USB C port for flashing and power

-[^1]: Only one may be used when an SD card is in use
+[^1]: Only one may be used when an SD card is in use.
-[^2]: The bottom right hole moved slightly up due to spacing issues
+[^2]: The bottom right hole moved slightly up due to spacing issues.

 ## Assembly